audy/stitch/README.md

 Illumina sequencing has the ability to generate "paired ends."
 We did an experiment where our paired ends overlapped.
-I wrote this script to assemble the overlapping paired ends using BLAST.
+I wrote this script to assemble these overlapping paired ends into contigs.

+It does a simple alignment.
+Finding the best possible overlap.
+The simple alignment does not take into account gaps which are uncommon.
+This was done for simplicity and speed.

 ## Installation